 Highway 25 4-Lane Widening

 The California Department of Transportation (Caltrans), in cooperation with the Council of San Benito County Governments and the Santa Clara Valley Transportation Authority, is proposing the eventual replacement of 11.2 miles of the existing State Route 25 two-lane highway with a four-lane expressway in San Benito and Santa Clara counties.
-Highway 25 4-Lane Widening Link
+Highway 25 Expansion Project

 Highway 25 Design Alternatives

 The purpose of the Highway 25 Widening Design Alternatives Analysis Study was to identify alternative design scenarios and delivery strategies for the State Route (SR) 25 4-Lane Widening Project.
 As currently designed, project costs exceed anticipated highway improvement revenues in San Benito County for the next 20 years.
-Link to Document
+Highway 25 Expansion Project

 Santa Clara and San Benito counties are working together to develop and deliver infrastructure improvements to the SR 152 Trade Corridor from U.S. 101 to I-5.
 VTA, in coordination with the California Department of Transportation (Caltrans) is leading the development of this project.